 Introduction to my article published in Forbes & The Chicago Tribune.
 Read the full article here

-Written by Mark Scott, CEO of Northern Pixels
+Written by Mark Scott, Head of Northern Pixels

 When it comes to implementing technology solutions within an enterprise, the CIO is the authority on the matter; however board members need to sometimes test just how solid the CIO’s plan really is.